-Going into hospital is a worrying time thinking about what will happen to the person you care for if you go into hospital.
+Going into hospital is a worrying time thinking about what will happen to the person you look after if you go into hospital.

-If the person you care for goes into hospital you may intend to carry on providing some care whilst they are in hospital.
+If the person you look after goes into hospital you may intend to carry on providing some care whilst they are in hospital.
 Far from giving you a break from caring, there are often extra responsibilities you have to take on.

 Parent carers rarely feel like ‘carers’.
 They are first and foremost parents.
 But being a parent of a child or adult who needs additional support means you are a carer.

 Respite care means taking a break from caring, while the person you care for is looked after by someone else.
 It lets you take time out to look after yourself and helps stop you becoming exhausted and run down.

 When the person you are looking after is unwell or in hospital it can be a stressful and confusing time, it may feel overwhelming if lots of different professionals are in contact with you.
 We can help you through this.

 Frequently asked questions